Best Secured Loans in 2025

 • Home equity loan or HELOC: Home equity loans and HELOCs use the equity you’ve built up in your home as collateral.
 These loans also aren’t personal loans, but they tend to offer large loan amounts at affordable interest rates.
 However, if you’re unable to repay the loan, the lender can seize your home.

-Pawn shop loans: Here, the pawn shop will give you a loan based on the value of your item (but much less than what it’s worth).
-You’ll have 30 to 60 days to pay back what you borrowed, plus fees.
-Otherwise, the pawn shop can sell your collateral.
+Pawn shop loans: Here, the pawn shop will give you a loan based on the value of your item, but much less than what it’s worth.
+You could have several weeks to several months to pay back your loan, interest and fees, depending on where you live.

 ProsCons